About the Eklutna River Restoration Project

 Help us choose a sticker design for the Eklutna River Restoration Project!
 Get to know the artists then vote on your favorite design!

-Tristan Agnauraq Morgan
+Artwork by Tristan Agnauraq Morgan

 Tristan Agnauraq Morgan is a contemporary Iñupiaq artist based out of Anchorage, Alaska who works primarily in watercolor and oil paints.
 As a mixed Iñupiaq Alaska Native woman, Agnauraq pulls from her unique outlook on life to create culturally contemporary pieces that discuss important dialogue surrounding indigenous issues as well as celebrate identity and inclusion.

 This design focuses on the process of healing process that is restored to the Eklutna River brought by the demolition of the damn.
 The importance of water and restoration to ancestral lands is a part of the values that we all carry with us as indigenous peoples and by sharing this journey with indigenous and non-indigenous peoples alike, this is an act of celebration of strength as a movement of decolonization.

 Iñupiaq artist Britt’Nee Kivliqtaruq Brower was born and raised in Utqiaġvik (formerly Barrow), Alaska.
 She spent her childhood summers under the midnight sun picking wildflowers for her mother and absorbing the values of her culture from her Elders.
 Britt’Nee is a strong proponent of Iñupiat values and their relevance in our modern age.
 She advocates the revitalization of the language, arts and traditions of her Iñupiat people and brings this passion to her artwork.
 Her work in prints and children’s coloring books incorporates traditional Qupak motifs and adds a modern twist.